 Most people who visit Coral Bay drive up, and tow a trailer or a boat.
 You can fly into Exmouth fairly easily, and then it is a 120km drive south down to Coral Bay.
-I would highly advise driving up though, as a car comes in handy.
 If you have a 4WD, its a good idea to take that, as there is a lot of optional beach driving that can help you get to some great fishing destinations.

 As you get further north you will notice a lot of wildlife that is close to the road.
 The stations up there don’t have fences for the cattle, meaning you often come across cows and wild goats that are standing in the middle of the road!
 It pays to drive this section very carefully, as hitting a cow at 110km/h will most likely total your car, if not seriously injure someone.

 There are a lot of kangaroo’s and birds in the area as well, so watch out!
 Generally sunset and sunrise are the most dangerous times, but you just need to be keeping a good eye out and pick an appropriate speed to sit on.